 Torre David, a 45-story office tower in Caracas designed by the distinguished Venezuelan architect Enrique Gómez, was almost complete when it was abandoned following the death of its developer, David Brillembourg, in 1993 and the collapse of the Venezuelan economy in 1994.
 Today, it is the improvised home of a community of more than 750 families, living in an extra-legal and tenuous occupation that some have called a vertical slum.

 Where some only see a failed development project, U-TT has conceived it as a laboratory for the study of informal vertical communities.
-In their exhibit at the 13th Biennale of Architecture in Venice and in their forthcoming book, Torre David: Informal Vertical Communities, the architects lay out their vision for practical, sustainable interventions in Torre David and similar informal settlements around the world.
+In exhibitions and a book, the architects lay out their vision for practical, sustainable interventions in Torre David and similar informal settlements around the world.
 They argue that the future of urban development lies in collaboration among architects, private enterprise, and the global population of slum-dwellers.
 U-TT issues a call to arms to their fellow architects to see in the informal settlements of the world a potential for innovation and experimentation, with the goal of putting design in the service of a more equitable and sustainable future.

 With the aim of developing the debate over Torre David and similar sites in other cities, U-TT has created this web page to document and encourage a local and global discussion.